Netanelpo/scopd-integrations-docs/docs/integrations/AWS_CloudTrail.md

 ---

-## 4. Create an IAM policy for Wazuh
+## 4. Create an IAM policy for SIEM

-Wazuh must have permissions to:
+SCOPD SIEM must have permissions to:

 * `s3:ListBucket`
 * `s3:GetObject`